-CDRPC helps local governments in the Capital Region deploy NYSERDA’s Clean Energy Communities program to implement clean energy actions, save energy costs, create jobs, and improve the environment.
-In addition to providing tools, resources, and technical assistance, the program recognizes and rewards leadership for the completion of clean energy projects.
+CDRPC provides free technical assistance to local governments in the Capital Region in pursuing NYSERDA’s Clean Energy Communities program.
+Through this program, local governments are encouraged to implement clean energy actions, save energy costs, create jobs, and improve the environment.
+In addition to providing tools, resources, and technical assistance, the program recognizes and rewards leadership for the completion of a number of clean energy initiatives.

 Climate Smart Communities (CSC) is a New York State program that encourages local governments to implement actions to adapt to climate change and reduce greenhouse gases.
 Communities earn points toward certification for each action they complete.
 In addition to accumulating points, each community must complete a number of mandatory and priority actions at each level of certification (bronze, silver).
 The NYS Department of Environmental Conservation (DEC) regularly offers CSC Grant opportunities through NYS’s Consolidated Funding Application.
 To gain insight into how other municipalities are taking part in this program, please visit the Participating Communities page.